-You can view and configure IBM i NetServer properties, such as general settings, security settings, and WINS configuration by using IBM Navigator for i.
+You can view and configure IBM i NetServer properties, such as general settings, security settings, and WINS configuration by using System i Navigator.

-To display IBM i NetServer properties using IBM Navigator for i, follow these steps:
+To display IBM i NetServer properties using System i Navigator, follow these steps:

-- 1. Open IBM Navigator for i and connect to the system you want to work with. - 2.
+- 1. Open System i Navigator and connect to the system you want to work with. - 2.
 Expand Network > Servers. - 3.
 Click TCP/IP to display a list of TCP/IP servers available. - 4.
 Right-click IBM i NetServer and select Properties.

-The IBM Navigator for i online help provides detailed information about each of the IBM i NetServer dialog boxes.
+The System i Navigator online help provides detailed information about each of the IBM i NetServer dialog boxes.